siddharthpk/siddharthpk/README.md

 ### Some info about me:
 - 😄  Pronouns: he/him
 - 📚  Computer Science & Mathematics Undergrad at the University of Victoria
-- 🚀  Currently working @Realtor.com as a Software Engineer Co-op
+- 🚀  Have worked at CGI Inc., CHEK Media Group & Realtor.com
-- 🏢  Open to 2022 Full-time opportunities.
+- 🏢  Open to Winter 2023 Full-time opportunities.
 - 👯  Looking to collaborate on open source projects based around AR-VR, Data Engineering, Web Apps.
-- ⚡   Fun fact: I performed a Bungee jump from 365ft!

 <!--